Covid 19 coronavirus: Sir John Key's economic warning for New Zealand

 "But part of the great thing about being in a leadership role is when people rely on you and you can actually make a difference - that's a great feeling."

-When quizzed by the golfing podcast on whether golf could play a role in helping the tourism industry get back on its feet, in part due to being able to be played while maintaining social distancing, Key acknowledged that it could be a driver for recovery.
+When quizzed by the golfing podcast on whether golf could play a role in helping the tourism industry get back on its feet, in part because it can be played while maintaining social distancing, Key acknowledged it could be a driver for recovery.

 "When I was Minister of Tourism we said 'look, we get about 3.5 million tourists a year – how do we get the people we actually want?'
 Obviously that doesn't mean we don't want young backpackers who might fall in love with New Zealand and have a long-term affinity for the country, but the truth is you want people who spend money, so we went and targeted high net-worth individuals and golf tourism was a big part of what we did.